Railway Safety Agency

-The Railway Safety Agency, in Spanish, Agencia Estatal de Seguridad Ferroviaria (AESF) is a Spanish state agency within the Department of Transport.
+The Railway Safety Agency (Agencia Estatal de Seguridad Ferroviaria, AESF) is a Spanish agency within the Department of Transport.
 The AESF is the highest railway authority and responsible for the railway safety.
 It carries out safety management and supervision of all elements of the railway system: infrastructures, rolling stock, railway personnel, and railway operation.
 The agency is responsible for granting, suspending and revoking the licenses of railway companies.